Skip to content Skip to main navigation Report an accessibility issue

 Avoiding Plagiarism

-In your classes, you’ll be reminded by your teachers often that plagiarism is against University rules and constitutes academic dishonesty.
-Even if your professor doesn’t mention it, the Student Code of Conduct reminds all students in every course at the University of Tennessee to abide by the Honor Statement:
+Your teachers will remind you that plagiarism is against University rules and is academic dishonesty.
+The Student Code of Conduct reminds all students at the University of Tennessee to abide by the Honor Statement:

-You may know that plagiarism is bad, but do you know exactly what it is and how plagiarism occurs?
-Committing plagiarism means representing someone else’s ideas, thoughts or words as your own.
-People plagiarize when they do not give credit to someone else’s “intellectual property” by omitting citations and references.
+You may know that plagiarism is bad, but do you know exactly what it is and how plagiarism occurs Plagiarism means representing someone else’s ideas, thoughts or words as your. own.
+People plagiarize when they do not give credit to someone else’s “intellectual property.”
+This means omitting citations and references.

-Furthermore, the Student Code of Conduct is specific about what constitutes plagiarism:
+Furthermore, the Student Code of Conduct is specific about what plagiarism is:

 Plagiarism is using the intellectual property or product of someone else without giving proper credit.
 The undocumented use of someone else’s words or ideas in any medium of communication (unless such information is recognized as common knowledge) is a serious offense, subject to disciplinary action that may include failure in a course and/or dismissal from the University.
 Specific examples of plagiarism include, but are not limited to: